xwl42/tp/docs/UserGuide.md

 * Accepted datetime formats:
   * ISO_LOCAL_DATE_TIME: `2023-10-01T09:00:00`
   * Human-friendly: `d MMM uuuu, HH:mm` (e.g. `4 Oct 2025, 10:00`) or `d MMM uuuu HH:mm` (e.g. `4 Oct 2025 10:00`)
-* If the end time is not after the start time, the command will fail and display an invalid-timeslot message.
-* If a timeslot that exactly matches an existing one is added, a duplicate-timeslot error will be shown.

 Examples:
 * `block-timeslot ts/2025-10-04T10:00:00 te/2025-10-04T13:00:00`